 There will be a final examination for this course.
-All students are required to take this exam at the appointed time listed herein unless the above statement applies.
-Also, due to the insurance of outcomes assessment, there will be no exemption from the final exam for this course.
-If any exam is missed, then the final will replace only one such exam upon the instructor being notified before the exam is scheduled.
-All other exams missed will receive a 0% grade or be handled at the instructor's discretion.
-Failure to take the final exam when required to do so will result in a 0% for the exam and an "F" for the course!
+All students are required to take this exam at the appointed time listed herein.
+Also, due to the insurance of outcomes assessment at the end of any semester, there will be no guarantee of exemption from the final exam for this course.
+If any exam is missed, then the final will replace ONE such exam upon notification before the exam is scheduled.
+All other exams missed will receive a grade of 0% or be handled at the Instructor's discretion.
+If the final exam is missed by any student required to take such, the student will receive a 0% for the final and an "F" for the course!